AdapTive Envelope

 Staged Logistics

-Turnkey Partner Deployment
+Turnkey Partner Delivery

-Billing Ladder — Tailored Design (10 / 40 / 50)
+Tailored Design — 10 / 40 / 50

 Fixed milestone draws for custom projects.
 Percentages apply to contracted scope; tuning occurs only if scope changes.

-Design & Engineering Deposit — schematics, coordination, submittals
+Design & Engineering Deposit

-Shipment & Delivery Balance — crating, freight, staging, install & commissioning
+Shipment & Delivery Balance

-Multi-zone programs can stagger Phase 2 and Phase 3 by area to keep cash draw balanced.
+Multi-zone programs can stagger Phases 2 and 3 by area to keep cash draw balanced.
+For Fabrication Ready scopes, use a simplified 50 / 50 (deposit / pre-shipment) schedule.

 Procurement Controls & Price Protection